Adiluck2604/Chess-Game/README.md

    python main.py

-I utilized Pygame to create the chessboard and pieces, implementing precise movement rules for each chess piece.
-Advanced features such as en passant, castling, and pawn promotion were integrated to enrich gameplay.
-Strategic check and checkmate detection mechanisms were also implemented to enhance the overall gaming experience.
+Using Pygame, I created a fully functional chessboard and pieces, implementing precise movement rules for each type of chess piece.
+To enhance the gameplay experience, I integrated advanced features including en passant, castling, and pawn promotion.
+These additions bring depth and realism to the game, making it more engaging for players.
+Also, I implemented strategic mechanisms to detect check and checkmate scenarios, ensuring that the game accurately reflects critical moments in chess.